ironhack-labs/lab-mongoose-movies/README.md

    - Create the celebrity schema with the properties `name`, `occupation` and `catchPhrase`.
    - Create the `Celebrity` model with the schema.
    - Export the `Celebrity` model.
-3. Create the `seeds.js` file in the `bin/` folder.
-4. In `seeds.js` file:
+3. In `seed.js` file:
    - Create an array of 3 objects, each with `name`, `occupation` and `catchPhrase` for our initial celebrities.
+   - Connect to the database.
    - Call the `Celebrity` model's `create` static, passing the array as argument.
    - When a call to `create` has succeeded, log a message to the console with feedback on the operation.
+   - Disconnect from the database.
-5. Run the seed file with `node` to seed your database.
+4. Run the seed file with `node` to seed your database.

-6. Check the database with the `mongo` command to confirm that your data was saved.
+Afterward, check the database with the MongoDB Compass to confirm that your data was saved.

 ## Iteration #2: Listing Our Celebrities